asifbacchus/ab-particles/README.md

 ### my usual settings (nice background effect)

 I use this for screens where I can't figure out a meaningful background, so why not generate something nice to look at?
-Toning down the opacity a little to not distract from the text.
-[Sample](https://asifbacchus.app/public/samples/ab-particles/index.html)
+Toning down the opacity a little to not distract from the text. <a href="https://asifbacchus.app/public/samples/ab-particles/index.html" target="_blank">[Sample]</a>

 ```html
 <body onload='particles(speed=15, avoidMouse=false, opacity=65)'>